Woomymy/blog/content/posts/openrc_theming_console.md

 ## Taking a screenshot

-If you want to "take a screenshot" of your TTY, you can use `fbcat` or `fbgrad`.
+If you want to "take a screenshot" of your TTY, you can use `fbcat` or `fbgrab`.